tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-01-Ins_Welcome.md

 ### Instructor Notes

-* Today's lesson will consist of elements taught in the Pandas, PyViz, and Machine Learning units.
-The lesson will include data analysis and querying, utilization of trading APIs for automated trade execution, and the visualization of trading performance and transaction analysis using a Panel dashboard.
+* Today's lesson will tie together the concepts and coding solutions from the previous day into a single robust trading framework that can produce an end-to-end implementation of a trading dashboard with working metrics.

-* The goal of this unit is to educate students on trading, as well as how to use code to automate trading.
-Trading may be new for many students, so it is important that adequate information is provided regarding what trading is and all of the steps involved in creating entry and exit strategies, as well as which FinTech APIs integrate well with Python for automated trading.
+* The goal of today's lesson is to demonstrate how to architect and implement a full stack trading application (back-end and front-end functionality), and also dispel the esoteric nature of developing a production-level algorithmic trading application.

-* Not everyone will have a background in trading, so be thorough when explaining specific trading terminology, concepts, and strategies.
-Instead of painting the entire picture for students, focus on the individual steps required to execute a trade, and then apply coding concepts (i.e. iterations) to illustrate how the step can be automated using Python code.
-Definitions for key trading terminology will be provided.
+* This lesson will primarily focus on developing the *infrastructure* of the trading framework and therefore will not contain as much domain-specific trading knowledge.

 * Review sessions will be geared towards allowing students to ask as many questions as possible.
 Questions should be prioritized over instructor posed review questions.
 While we want to provide as much opportunity as possible for students to ask questions, it is also important that the class is paced so that all material is covered.

 * Encourage students to review supplementary resources, to reach out to TAs individually for assistance, and to attend office hours to address any unanswered questions or confusion.

 * Have your TAs keep track of time with the [Time Tracker](TimeTracker.xlsx).